George & Christine Sosnovsky Award For Cancer Research

 Sponsored by the George & Christine Sosnovsky Endowment Fund

-Marnett received a B.S. in chemistry from Rockhurst College (now University) in Kansas City, Mo., in 1969.
-He then studied organic chemistry with Ned A. Porter at Duke University and received a Ph.D. in 1973.
-After postdoctoral appointments at Karolinska Institute, in Sweden, and Wayne State University, he was hired as an assistant professor of chemistry at Wayne State in 1975.
-In 1989, he moved to Vanderbilt as director of the A.B.
-Hancock Jr. Memorial Laboratory for Cancer Research.
-He served as the first associate director for research of Vanderbilt-Ingram Cancer Center.
-Since 2002, he has been the director at Vanderbilt Institute of Chemical Biology.
+“Encouraged by the tremendous success of folate-targeted therapeutic and imaging agents,” says Peter T. Kissinger, a professor of biological chemistry at Purdue, the team has “developed unrelated tumor-targeting ligands for many other difficult-to-treat cancers and an unrelated drug that is specifically targeted to activated macrophages will be introduced into the clinic for treatment of rheumatoid arthritis, psoriasis, Crohn’s disease, multiple sclerosis, and other autoimmune pathologies where dire unmet medical needs exist.”

-He has been the editor-in-chief of the American Chemical Society journal Chemical Research in Toxicology since its founding in 1987.
-In addition, he is a fellow of ACS and the American Association for the Advancement of Science.
+Low adds that “we are extremely honored to receive this prestigious research award from the American Chemical Society.
+This recognition highlights our unique approach of using small-molecule targeting ligands to selectively deliver more potent therapeutic agents to a variety of tumor types, which we feel has the potential to provide an important treatment option for cancer patients.”

-Marnett will present the award address before the ACS Division of Medicinal Chemistry.
+The honorees will present their award address before the Division of Medicinal Chemistry.

 Join the conversation